amitshekhariitbhu/Android-Debug-Database/README.md

 * When it comes to debugging database of an android application, it is very difficult to see what's happening inside database, it's make it too simple.
 * You can see all the data of shared preferences used in your application.
 * You can check the current value of any of the shared preferences.
+* You can run any sql query on the given database to update and delete your data.
 * You can do search in your data.
+* You can sort data.
 * So this is a very simple tool to see your complete data in your browser.
 * Debugging Android Database was never easier than this.